 - Add your cashews to a bowl and pour boiling water over them by at least an inch at the top.
 Cover and leave to sit overnight on your counter or 8 hours minimum.
 Drain them and rinse them well.

 - Preheat the oven to 325°F (162°C).
 Line a 6 inch round cake pan with a large piece of parchment paper (see photo) and press it inside the pan and against the sides to make it flat as possible.

-- Taste and tell me is that not totally delicious?!
-If desired, add even more smoked paprika for a stronger smoky flavor or even liquid smoke if you like.
+- If desired, add even more smoked paprika for a stronger smoky flavor or even liquid smoke if you like.
 The 1 teaspoon smoked paprika gives a smoky flavor that is noticeable but not overwhelming.

 - This cheese is delicious unbaked too and after chilling in the fridge, will resemble a cream cheese style consistency.
 So, you can always do that and not bake it as well if you like.
 The flavor is tangier raw, versus baked as well, both both ways are delicious!

-- Pour all that yummy cheese mixture into the pan and spread out evenly to the sides and smooth the top.
+- Pour the cheese mixture into the pan and spread out evenly to the sides and smooth the top.

 - Bake for 35 minutes for it to be firm and slice-able as pictured.
 I would advise not going any longer or it can get dry and crumbly.
 It should just be beginning to crack at the top and be firm.